 What they were actually looking for wasn’t more content, but structure, guidance, and a sense of control over their routine.

-Based on the discovery insights, we reframed the Study Plan from a static schedule into a core product experience.
+Based on the discovery insights, we repositioned the Study Plan as a core product experience, guided by clear design principles.

 To evaluate the impact of the redesigned Study Plan, we tracked key engagement, conversion, and learning outcome metrics over time.